13suits/HardBank-frontend-v0.1/README.md

 ## Purpose

-The purpose of HardBank is to build out the framework which will allow transactions for physical products to be fully represented on the blockchain.
-This means that both the cryptocurrency that was used to purchase the item, as well as the item itself will both be recorded on the blockchain.
+The purpose of HardBank is to build out the framework which will allow transactions for physical products to be completely represented and executed on the blockchain.
+This means that both the cryptocurrency that was used to purchase the item, as well as the item itself (more specifically -- a representation of the item) will be recorded on the blockchain.

-We define such transactions to be <b>fully on-chain</b>.
+We define such transactions to be <b>fully on-chain</b> or <b>full-chain</b>.
+Purchasing an NFT for ETH is an example of a full-chain transaction: the blockchain records both the NFT and the ETH as the two assets are exchanged -- the entire exchange can is represented, in full, on the blockchain.

+There are currently many platforms which allow the use of crypocurrency to purchase physical products.
+In these cases, the transfer of the cryptocurrency from the purchaser's wallet to the merchant's wallet is recorded on the blockchain; however, there is no information as to why the cryptocurrency was transferred.
+There is no information regarding the product that was bought.

 ## Available Scripts